miayam/learn-css/010 Grid/README.md

 The negative line numbers only work on **explicit** grid.

 ## Named Grid Lines
-Instead of numbers, you can name the grid lines to define placements of items:
+Instead of numbers, you can name the grid lines to define the placement of items:

 HTML:
 ```html